Do you have an "impossible" project?

-We do this through volunteer work, which we fund by consulting for- and with who we deem to be world leaders in their fields - rarely those who are widely recognized as such, but rather those working at the forefront, not of technology, but of more humane living.
-This leads us to consultative people working anywhere from rural or "disadvantaged" communities, to labs or academia, to software and innovation.
-Although, what is usually lacking, is not innovation, but follow through, patience, and persistence.
+We do this through volunteer work, which we fund by consulting for- and with who we deem to be world leaders in their fields - seldom those who are widely recognized as such, but always those working either "behind the scenes" or at the forefront, of technology and more healthy living - extraordinary, consultative people working anywhere from rural or "disadvantaged" communities, to labs or academia, to software and innovation.
+What is usually lacking, is not innovation, but follow through, patience, and thoughtfulness.

 We live in an exciting age and we have more building blocks on the table than ever.
-This leads to a catch-22: Things are getting "easier", but it is getting harder to find the "good / best / easy" solutions.
+This leads to a catch-22: Things are getting "easier", but it is getting harder to find the "good - best - easy" solutions, because there are a lot more, and more complex solutions on the table.
 The definition of best is different for each context and time frame.
 You could say that little has changed, or that a lot has changed, or that things are getting easier, or that things are getting harder - all of it would be true.

 Things are getting easier- and harder - the distinguishing factor is your ability to connect the dots.

-At Wish, we consult widely, in order to improve our ability to distinguish between a means and an end and to help you find the balance in that which applies to you, so that you sketch your own roadmap - on a road that you are keen to walk on.
+At Wish, we consult widely, in order to improve our ability to distinguish between a means and an end and to help you find the balance in that which applies to you, so that you sketch your own roadmap - on a road that you are keen to - and understand the implications - of walking on.

-If you would like to invite us to work alongside you for a while to facilitate this process, please reach out.
+If you would like to invite us to walk alongside you for a while to facilitate this process, please reach out.